 Click here to learn how to access the window.

 The Venue / Theatre Window contains all the information about the venues in your organization.
-If you have multiple layouts / floorplans for the your venues, they are contained in the Venue window.
+If you have multiple Pricing Maps for your venue, they are contained in the Venue window.

 The parts of the window are: